Gibberish: In acting

 Using gibberish whilst acting can be used as an improvisation exercise in theatre arts education.
-Another usage of gibberish is as part of Rajneesh's "Gibberish meditation".

 In song

-The Italian musical artist Adriano Celentano wrote and performed the song "Prisencolinensinainciusol" in gibberish as an intentional mimic of the sound of American English to those who are not fluent in the language.
+The Italian musical artist Adriano Celentano wrote and performed the song "Prisencolinensinainciusol" in gibberish as an intentional mimic of the sound of English to those who are not fluent in the language.

+Mary Poppins features a song called "supercalifragilisticexpialidocious," a nonsense word whose only purpose is to be the longest word in English, though it is not.

 Other terms and usage

 The terms officialese or bureaucratese refer to language used by officials or authorities.
 Legalese is a closely related concept, referring to language used by lawyers, legislators, and others involved with the law.
 The language used in these fields may contain complex sentences and specialized jargon or buzzwords, making it difficult for those outside the field to understand.
 Speakers or writers of officialese or legalese may recognize that it is confusing or even meaningless to outsiders, but view its use as appropriate within their organization or group.

 Bafflegab is a synonym, a slang term referring to confusing or a generally unintelligible use of jargon.